IbaiBuR/experience_tracker/README.md

   - Score, Depth, Move and Performance in the case of BrainLearn and ShashChess
   - Score, Depth, Move and Count in the case of Eman

-So, each experience entry has a size of 24 bytes (192 bits)
+So, each experience entry has a size of 24 bytes (192 bits).

 # How to use it?